threeaccents/oriio/README.md

  - once a client sends all the chunks it sends a final request to see if the upload was completed successfully
   - If it was the server returns the url to the uploaded file
   - if it was not the server returns the chunk numbers that it is missing.
+ - each chunk can be a max of 2mb